AIIMLab/dicom-tools/README.md

 # dicom-tools
-Tools to parse large DICOM database to formats suitable for deep learning.
+Tools to parse large DICOM database to an Sqlite database, which enables easy parsing and localization of the files you need for further analysis.

 ## Installation
 In Ubuntu 18.04 you need to have CMake 3.15, which is not in the apt repository.
 Additionally you need: